JuliaLang/julia/doc/src/manual/arrays.md

 1×4 Matrix{Int64}:
  1  2  3  4

-julia> [1 2 ;; # double semicolons may be used to add a line break within a horizontal concatenation using spaces or tabs
+julia> [1 2 ;; # double semicolons may only be mixed with spaces or tabs within a horizontal concatenation if used for a line break
         3 4]
 1×4 Matrix{Int64}:
  1  2  3  4